Skip to main content

 Making Recycled Paper

-- Natural dyes are made from different parts of plants (leaves, flowers, roots, seeds, stems)
+• Natural dyes come from different plant parts such as leaves, flowers, roots, seeds, and stems.

-- Tissue paper is thin, soft, and absorbs water - used for cleaning
+• Tissue paper is very thin, soft, and absorbs water.

 Get complete notes with diagrams and examples